- Three nights in a four-star hotel in Ulaanbaatar (double occupancy basis).

 Trip Difficulty Level

-Although the trip is physically not challenging, some degree of physical fitness level is expected.
-The more physically fit you are, the more you will enjoy the trip.
-If you do not lead an active life, please start soft training 2-3 months prior to the trip.
+Although the trip is physically not challenging, some degree of physical fitness level will help you enjoy the journey.
+If you are not leading an active life, please start soft training 2-3 months before the trip.
 Engage yourself in hiking, jogging, swimming, cycling or aerobics for 25-30 minutes a day.
-Avoid using elevators or use bicycles instead of car if it's a short ride.
+Avoid using elevators or use bicycles instead of a car if it's a short ride.

 What is it like staying in a Ger Camp?